faizmuhammad1983/TestAug/README.md

 based on provided tags cucumber will only execute those test cases which are glued in the task cucubmer() that is further linked with step-definition and feature files

+# Headless test execution

+to execute test cases in headless mode just pass browserOption as true in WebSession constructor along with browser of choice (chrome or firefox)

 # How test cases are developed?

 in this some aspects of page object model has been used with flavor of BBD using cucumber.